SmartTokenLabs/TokenScript/doc/articles/data-object.md

 The function `parse_ticket` consists of code compiled from the schema.
 Trust me, this is considerably more efficient than a JSON parser.

-On the other hand, should similar DER-encoded bytes be constructed for use in a transaction (or should the user’s wallet need to display what’s in a transaction containing such bytes), it can rely on the schema.
+On the other hand, should a dapp need to construct such DER-encoded bytes for use in a transaction, or should the user’s wallet need to display an already-constructed transaction in a user-readable way, it can rely on the schema.

 ## Why the fuzz?

 So what's the advantage of this DER or ASN fuzz over the following straightforward, newbie-friendly method?

-    function transfer_ticket(uint numero, uint class, string start, address newOwner)
+    function transferTicket(uint numero, uint class, string start, address newOwner)

 Or this more structured version?

-    function transfer_ticket(Ticket ticket, address newOnwer)
+    function transferTicket(Ticket ticket, address newOnwer)

 Is it just for making the transactions shorter?

 The answer to both these questions is “yes,” and there’s more to that “yes” than one may assume.
 At the outset, this decreases transaction payload by more than 50%, albeit with more advantages:

+## Reason 1: Attestation

-First, DER-encoded data is useful for signing.
+A string of DER-encoded bytes is useful for signing.
 Why do you need to sign it, though?

-## Reason 1: Attestation

-We call signed data objects “attestation,” since it’s the signer attesting to something.
+To get an attestation.
+We call signed data objects "attestation," since it's the signer attesting to something.

-Let’s examine the ticket example again.
+Let's examine the ticket example again.
 At first, you might imagine that a ticket contract holds all tickets and information regarding their ownership.
-For example, when “Alice” transfers a ticket to “Bob,” Alice initiates a transaction which reassigns the ownership of that ticket to Bob.
+For example, when "Alice" transfers a ticket to "Bob," Alice initiates a transaction which reassigns the ownership of that ticket to Bob.

 An event organiser might issue thousands, if not tens of thousands of tickets for an event, and most of the people who receive the issued tickets will not then transfer them to someone else.
-If there isn’t a transfer scenario, the ticket need not appear in the blockchain.
-The event organiser can sign an attestation, where they attest the ticket’s ownership to a certain Ethereum key holder.
+If there isn't a transfer scenario, the ticket need not appear in the blockchain.
+The event organiser can sign an attestation, where they attest the ticket's ownership to a certain Ethereum key holder.
 The keyholder can prove their ownership via a challenge-response protocol.

-The first advantage of moving to DER-encoded data is that it’s easy to convert it into attestations.
-With this type of data, we can cover more complicated scenarios, such as Merkle proof of attestation, or even zero-knowledge proof of attestation.
-JSON isn’t an ideal format for signed data—there are several ways to serialise a data object to JSON.
+On the other hand, JSON isn't an ideal format for signed data - there are several ways to serialise a data object to JSON.

 Attestation is generally useful.
+Here are a few examples.

-For example, you can write a smart contract in such a way that a user attested to be a Sophisticated Investor can make purchases in an ICO pre-sale.
-For instance, a car insurance company can attest to the fact that your car (represented here by an Ethereum token) is insured.
+- You can write a smart contract in such a way that a user attested to be a Sophisticated Investor can make purchases in an ICO pre-sale.

-Additional information on how to sign a data object (and by extension, converting it into an attestation), will be published shortly as the working group is revising the draft.
+- A car insurance company can attest to the fact that your car (represented here by an Ethereum token) is insured.

+- If your car is a smart vehicle and you authorises a friend to drive it, you can write an attestation without sending an Ethereum transaction.

+The schema for signing of attestations should be adapted from existing standards, rather than inventing new ones and recreate security issues already solved in existing standards.
+TokenScript is [working on such an schema adaptation](https://community.tokenscript.org/t/weekly-design-meeting-16-simple-attestation-format/302).
+There are much further work to be done.
+For example, we need a format that can do partial attestation by using Merkle Tree, or even zero-knowledge proof of attestation.

 ## Reason 2: Data-Interoperability